GPUOpen-Tools/compressonator/README.md

     * Vertex cache optimization
     * Overdraw optimization
     * Vertex prefetch cache optimization

+* Model Mesh Compression using draco
+  * Compresss model for faster download
+    * Force mesh to be encoded as point cloud for processing
+    * Set quantization bits for POSITION, NORMAL, TEX_CORD and other GENERIC attributes
+    * Fast Decode
+    * see https://github.com/google/draco for more details on how the compression works

 * 3D Model viewer features and modifications
   * Selectable 3D Model views with DX12, Vulkan and OpenGL